vitejs/vite/docs/config/server-options.md

 Whether or not to ignore source files in the server sourcemap, used to populate the [`x_google_ignoreList` source map extension](https://developer.chrome.com/blog/devtools-better-angular-debugging/#the-x_google_ignorelist-source-map-extension).

+By default, it excludes all paths containing `node_modules`.
+You can pass `false` to disable this behavior, or, for full control, a function that takes the source path and sourcemap path and returns whether to ignore the source path.

 ```js
 export default defineConfig({
   server: {